MaterializeInc/mz-hack-day-2022/sample_project/README.md

  stg_icao_mapping
 ```

-You'll notice that you're not able to `SELECT` from any of the existing sources and views.
+You'll notice that you're not able to `SELECT` from any of the existing sources or staging views.
+This is because none of these objects are _materialized_!

 ## Metabase